Requirements for students pursuing a doctoral degree normally include:

 - a final dissertation and oral defense thereof

-Ph.D. students are required to complete 14 graduate seminars in Sociology including three graduate-level theory courses and three graduate-level research methods courses, as well as SOC 810 (Sociological Inquiry).
+Ph.D. students are required to complete 14 graduate seminars in Sociology, of which at least three must be graduate-level research methods courses including SOC 812, and at least three must be graduate level sociological theory courses.
+SOC 810, 811, and 995 are also required.
+A list of which courses satisfy the theory, methods, and substantive seminar requirements can be found in Appendix A of the Graduate Manual.
 For those who completed the thesis-option M.A. in the Department of Sociology at the University of Kansas, the graduate-level theory, methods, and sociology seminars taken while earning the M.A. count towards meeting these requirements.
-Students who do not complete Sociology 812 (Analytic Methods) at the Master's level are required to do at the Ph.D. level.
+Students who do not complete Sociology 812 (Analytic Methods) at the Master's level are required to do so at the Ph.D. level.

 After completing one semester in good standing in the sociology doctoral programs, students are eligible to apply for the dual-title Sociology-Gerontology Ph.D. program.

 Area Specialization Dossiers

 Students will demonstrate their competency in their chosen areas by receiving a satisfactory grade (B or higher) in a minimum of two courses in each area and placing materials from those courses in their ASD.
 At least one of the two ASDs will include a Critical Review Essay (CRE) (see below).
 An ASD will be a part of the student’s Professional Portfolio.
 For more detailed information on ASD materials, formatting, and committee review, click here.